Animal testing on non-human primates: Legal status

-Human beings are recognized as persons and protected in law by the United Nations Universal Declaration of Human Rights and by all governments to varying degrees.
+Humans are recognized as persons and protected in law by the United Nations Universal Declaration of Human Rights and by all governments to varying degrees.
 Non-human primates are not classified as persons in most jurisdictions, which largely means their individual interests have no formal recognition or protection.
 The status of non-human primates has generated much debate, particularly through the Great Ape Project (GAP), which argues that great apes (gorillas, orangutans, chimpanzees, bonobos) should be given limited legal status and the protection of three basic interests: the right to live, the protection of individual liberty, and the prohibition of torture.

 In 1997, the United Kingdom announced a policy of no longer granting licenses for research involving great apes, the first ever measure to ban primate use in research.
 Announcing the UK’s ban, the British Home Secretary said: "[T]his is a matter of morality.
 The cognitive and behavioural characteristics and qualities of these animals mean it is unethical to treat them as expendable for research."
 Britain continues to use other primates in laboratories, such as macaques and marmosets.
 In 2006 the permanency of the UK ban was questioned by Colin Blakemore, head of the Medical Research Council.
 Blakemore, while stressing he saw no "immediate need" to lift the ban, argued "that under certain circumstances, such as the emergence of a lethal pandemic virus that only affected the great apes, including man, then experiments on chimps, orang-utans and even gorillas may become necessary."
 The British Union for the Abolition of Vivisection described Blakemore's stance as "backward-looking."
 In 1999, New Zealand was the first country to ban experimentation on great apes by law.

 On June 25, 2008, Spain became the first country to announce that it will extend rights to the great apes in accordance with GAP's proposals.
 An all-party parliamentary group advised the government to write legislation giving chimpanzees, gorillas and orangutans the right to life, to liberty, and the right not to be used in experiments.
 The New York Times reported that the legislation will make it illegal to kill apes, except in self-defense.
 Torture, which will include medical experiments, will be not allowed, as will arbitrary imprisonment, such as for circuses or films.